-- Ohio's Baby Boom generation, those aged between 36 and 54 in 2000, are currently in their prime wage-earning years.
+- Ohio's Baby Boom generation, those aged between 40 and 58 in 2004, are currently in their prime wage-earning years.
 They will reach retirement age between the years 2010 and 2030. - In 2025, the prime wage earners, those aged 35 to 55, will be composed of two different generations: the Baby Boom Echo (children of Baby Boomers) and Generation X (between the Echo and the Boomers).
 The Baby Boom Echo will be aged 30 to 48 and will be a large proportion of the prime wage earners.
 Generation X is a significantly smaller demographic segment.
-They will be nearing retirement age and be between 49 and 60 years old. - In 2025, the Baby Boomers will be aged 61 to 79.
-It is estimated that this segment of Ohio's population will increase by approximately 574,000 people, or 60%, between the years 2000 and 2025.
-Furthermore, in 2025 the number of people in their prime wage-earning years will decrease by about 500,000, or 15%.
+They will be nearing retirement age and be between 49 and 60 years old. - It is estimated that the number of individuals aged 60 to 79 will increase by approximately 818,000, or 52%, between the years 2000 and 2025.
+Furthermore, the number of people in their prime wage-earning years will decrease by about 303,000, or 9%, during the same period.
 The shifting demographics suggest that there will be an increase in the number of elderly to care for in the future and a decrease in the number of prime wage earners.